-Before the digital age we were all using analogue technology.
+Before the digital age, we were all using analogue technology.
 There were miles of copper wires underground and pole overhead lines too.
-To a large extent most of the network is still using copper wires but underground fibreoptic cable is slowly taking over and analogue is due to be switched off in 2025.
+To a large extent, most of the network is still using copper wires but the underground fibreoptic cable is slowly taking over and analogue is due to be switched off in 2025.

 This is a stark contrast to the technology of today where there is an abundance of telecoms providers and calls can be routed digitally.
 You can also easily load audio files into your system for your IVR and On Hold messaging.

 There is no reason why you need to pay an ongoing contract for audio services.
 Nearly all voiceovers offer a buyout on their recordings and once your telephone audio has been produced it does not have any associated costs with it.